Low Amniotic Fluid

 Doctors use ultrasound to measure the amount of amniotic fluid in your uterus.

 If you're near the end of your pregnancy, you may not need treatment.
-Depending on what's causing low amniotic fluid and how close you are to delivery, your doctor may want to try to start (induce) labor.
+Depending on what's causing the problem and how close you are to delivery, your doctor may want to try to start (induce) labor.